Chapter 2 : Back to the Burrow

 “My mum was not a freak!
 My dad was not a freak, I am not a freak, and my friends are not freaks!”
 Harry shouted.
 “Or if they are, then so are you, because you’re just like the rest of us.”

 “No, I am not!
 I rejected your way of life.”
 Petunia stood and surveyed her nephew with disgust.
-“I didn’t go to your school, I didn’t take up your ways, and I most certainly am not a witchy little" she stressed the next word, "freak
+“I didn’t go to your school, I didn’t take up your ways, and I most certainly am not a witchy little" she stressed the next word, "freak like her.”

 Not offended in the slightest by Petunia’s judgment upon her, Tonks turned to Harry.
 “She’s right Harry, if she was Muggle born and never trained, she isn’t a witch.
 She doesn’t know how to be.”

 “Then how did she perform that spell?”
 Harry accused.

 “You think your mother didn’t use that on me dozens of times herself?”
 Petunia scoffed.
 “She liked to show off sometimes too, your mother, play little tricks on me.
 You pick things up after a while.”

 There was a knock at the door and everyone jumped.
 “Probably Remus.”
 Tonks said, crossing to the hallway.
 “Harry, get upstairs and finish packing, I’ll come help you in a few minutes.”
 And with one last glare in Petunia’s direction, he stormed out of the kitchen and up the stairs to his room.

 “Well, that’s a bit of a surprise.”
 Ron said, closing the door behind them.